 When you’re on active duty, dental insurance seems essential.
 After all, most of us grew up visiting the dentist every six months.
 Lots of us spent quality time with the orthodontist.
 Frankly, many of us grew up eating a diet high in sugar and simple carbohydrates while perhaps not brushing or flossing often enough.
-Our mouths became perpetual cavity factories, some of us may have even needed braces while serving.
+Our mouths became perpetual cavity factories, and some of us may have even needed braces while serving.
 But what about Retired Military Dental Insurance?

 Maybe later you started a family of your own, and the cycle began anew.